Hanalani Schools: Debate and Speech

 Awards won in the Hawaii Speech League:

 Music

 For the past ten years Hanalani Schools has been participating in the Fine Arts experience through involvement in Hawaii All State Choir and choir festivals, playing in the Hawaii All State Marching band at both the Rose Parade and Macy's Thanksgiving Day Parade, and traveling to California every other year to perform at Knott's Berry Farm and Disneyland.
+In recent years, they have also traveled to Walt Disney World and Universal Studios to perform.